 Too Much Hair Styling can ruin Your Hair

 Some Harsh hairstyles have also resulted in hair loss.
 Use of rubber bands, rollers, Hairstyles that tie your hair tightly, or just sticking to a specific hairstyle for too long also causes permanent damage to hair follicles in particular areas of your head.

 Anemia among Women Leads to severe Hair Loss

-Anemia, is also a common cause of hair loss in women.
+Anemia is also a common cause of hair loss in women.
 Anemia is a condition that exists due to iron deficiency.
 1 in 10 women between the age bracket of 20 and 40 is suffering from anemia.
 Therefore, experiencing hair loss.

-Emotional stress as is less likely to cause significant hair loss as compared to physical stress, but in most cases compared to physical stress has less significant impact on the health of your hair.
+Emotional stress is less likely to cause significant hair loss as compared to physical stress, but in most cases compared to physical stress has a less significant impact on the health of your hair.
 Nonetheless, physical stress may lead to hair loss issues.
 For example, if you are going through a divorce, or just lost a loved one, you may lose your appetite as well as sleep.
 Any of these factors may trigger physiological stress, leading to severe hair loss.

-If you witness signs of har loss like thinning of your hair, or baldness, we recommend you book an appointment with a doctor to determine the exact cause of hair loss and take some timely measures before it’s too late.
+If you witness signs of hair loss like thinning of your hair, or baldness, we recommend you book an appointment with a doctor to determine the exact cause of hair loss and take some timely measures before it’s too late.